vallurumk/sheffield-bioinformatics-core.github.io/resources/index.md

 ## Github

-On our [github repository](https://github.com/sheffield-bioinformatics-core) you will and index of bits of code we have written, published analyses we have performed for collaborators, training materials and even the code required to run this website.
+On our [github repository](https://github.com/sheffield-bioinformatics-core) you will find an index of bits of code we have written, published analyses we have performed for collaborators, training materials and even the code required to run this website.

 ## Software